leonardomn/dockersetupubuntu/README.md

-# dockersetupubuntu
+# dockersetupubuntu/debian
-Docker Script Setup for Ubuntu
+Docker Script Setup for Ubuntu/Debian

 You can install Docker-CE using this script.